Team4308/CrescendoScouting/README.md

 # CrescendoScouting
 Absolute Robotics' scouting app for the Crescendo (2024-2025) season of the FIRST Robotics Competition.

-## How Do I Contribute?
-Create pull requests with your implementations of any item(s) in the to-do list.

-General bug fixes, optimizations, and refactor PRs are also welcome.

-Feature requests can be submitted as an issue.

-## To-Do

-### Urgent!
-- [ ] Scouting app guide and shifts on **ONE** Google Docs (Ben & Gerald)

-### Target
-- [ ] Storing scouted data in case of accidental deletage from leaving stands/pits page

-## Additional Information (Database)
+## Notice

-Instead of relying on 5032 (Falcons) for the database, Ayaan will be making an alternative to ToolJetDB in-house.
+Due to delays, we will be moving our database from ToolJet to PostgreSQL.

-This will result in a more reliable and easily updated data storage system for the upcoming Centennial competition.
+This will result in a quicker, reliable, and easily updated data storage system for the upcoming McMaster competition.